 - Statement of interest in the Wilderness and Civilization program, including your academic and personal goals.
-Explain how you heard about the program and what specifically appeals to you about the experience.
+Explain what specifically appeals to you about the experience.
 Please also describe what you see as the opportunities and challenges for working with a group of 25 other students for a semester.

-- List two academic or work references whom we may contact about your aptitude and fit for this program; include their name and title, their affiliation, and phone or email contact information, as well as their relationship to you.
+- List two academic or work references whom we may contact about your aptitude and fit for this program.
+In addition to their name and title, please also list their affiliation, phone or email contact information, as well as their relationship to you.